lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 ```

 consisting of sections for different kinds of resources: pods, services, deployments, replica sets, etc. The pod containing `coredns` in the name (here `pod/coredns-588fd544bf-xq8ck`) should be in `Running` status and display `1/1` (one of one) ready.

-## Frequently Asked Questions

-**Under what circumstances will IP addresses of upstream DNS servers be needed?**

-On your host system, if `/etc/resolv.conf` (and `/run/systemd/resolve/resolv.conf` if your system uses `systemd-resolved`) contains `nameserver` lines for `localhost`, `::1`, `127.0.0.1`, or other loopback addresses, then `configure-dns` will prompt you for a semicolon-separated list of IP addresses of upstream DNS servers.